 More than 12 million Americans—older and disabled adults and children—currently need assistance with eating, bathing, and managing medications.
 Much of the care needed by these individuals comes from family members, often at significant cost to their own health, career, and financial security.

+Caregiving is also a broader societal problem and is growing more urgent.
 In addition to the emotional and physical demands of caregiving, workforce productivity suffers as full-time workers often become full-time caregivers.
 By 2050, people needing help with basic activities will more than double in number, and the United States is woefully unprepared.

 The caregiving system is fragmented, costly, and sometimes insufficient.
 Promising approaches to getting effective and affordable care to people in the setting they desire are being developed and tested, but they often focus on specific problems or populations, or can be hard to scale.
 A comprehensive approach is required across the caregiving landscape.